TYPO3-extensions/sphinx/Documentation/Introduction/Index.rst

 What can I do with a Sphinx project?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A lot!
 And above all, if you compile your documentation as JSON, you may easily integrate it to your website.
-Best way is to use TYPO3 extension `reST Documentation Viewer (restdoc)`_.
+Best way is to use TYPO3 extension `Sphinx/reStructuredText Documentation Viewer (restdoc)`_.

 .. _screenshots: